frequenz-floss/frequenz-sdk-python/docs/user-guide/microgrid-concepts.md

-method for fetching the status of individual EV Chargers, including state changes like when an EV is connected or disconnected, and a [`set_bounds`][frequenz.sdk.timeseries.ev_charger_pool.EVChargerPool.set_bounds] method for limit the charge power of individual EV Chargers.
+method for fetching the status of individual EV Chargers, including state changes like when an EV is connected or disconnected, and a [`set_bounds`][frequenz.sdk.timeseries.ev_charger_pool.EVChargerPool.set_bounds] method to limit the charge power of individual EV Chargers.